 - 1. prescribed or non-prescribed medical and disposable supplies.
-Examples of supplies that are not covered include, but are not limited to: - elastic stockings, ace bandages, diabetic strips, and syringes; - ostomy bags and related supplies; and - urinary catheters.
+Examples of supplies that are not covered include, but are not limited to: - elastic stockings, ace bandages, diabetic strips, and syringes; - ostomy bags and related supplies.

 This exclusion does not apply to: